Detection and parameter estimation challenges of Type-II lensed binary black hole signals: Introduction

 In the geometric-optics limit, the lens equation picks solutions at extremal points of the time-delay (arrival time with respect to a reference time) surface over a family of trajectories.
 The images thus produced due to strong lensing can be of different types corresponding to the minima, saddle point and the maxima of the time-delay, called Type-I, Type-II and Type-III images, respectively.
-Type-I and Type-III images have positive parity (i.e., positive magnification) while Type-II images have negative parity.
+Type-I and Type-III images have positive parity (i.e., positive magnification), while Type-II images have negative parity.
 In addition, Type-II images receive a $\pi/2$ phase shift, while Type-I and Type-III images receive a phase shift of $0$ and $\pi$, respectively \cite{Dai:2017huk}.
-Thus, Type-I and Type-III images can be mimicked by unlensed signals with an overall magnification.
-Type-II images, on the other hand, get distorted compared to their unlensed counterparts due to the non-trivial phase shift of $\pi/2$.
-In the cases when the GW radiation is mainly composed of the dominant harmonics ($2, \pm 2$ modes) these distortions can be mimicked by Type-I or the unlensed GW signals by adjusting their parameters such as the coalescence phase and/or polarization angle \cite{Ezquiaga:2020gdt}.
+Thus, unlensed signals with an overall magnification can mimic Type-I and Type-III images.
+On the other hand, Type-II images get distorted compared to their unlensed counterparts due to the non-trivial phase shift of $\pi/2$.
+In the cases when the GW radiation is mainly composed of the dominant harmonics ($2, \pm 2$ modes), these distortions can be mimicked by Type-I or the unlensed GW signals by adjusting their parameters, such as the coalescence phase and/or polarization angle \cite{Ezquiaga:2020gdt}.
 However, when the signal has significant contributions from higher harmonics, precession, or eccentricity, these distortions may not be reproduced by the Type-I signals \cite{Ezquiaga:2020gdt}, as also discussed in Sec.~\ref{sec:setup} here.
-In such cases, the current strategies that LIGO-Virgo follows i.e., analyzing a detected signal under the hypothesis that the signal is unlensed, may lead to significant biases in the inferences of the parameters.
-The signals could also be missed by the standard LIGO-Virgo search pipelines.
+In such cases, the current strategies that LIGO-Virgo follows, i.e., analyzing a detected signal under the hypothesis that the signal is unlensed, may lead to significant biases in the inferences of the parameters.
+The standard LIGO-Virgo search pipelines could also miss the signals \cite{Ezquiaga:2020gdt, Wang:2021kzt}.